bsdci/handbook/features/nested-jails.md

 ---
 title: Nested Jails
 ---
-It is possible to use libiocage within another jail instance, so that it is possible to run nested jails.
+It is possible to use libioc within another jail instance, so that it is possible to run nested jails.
-The requirements to run libiocage within another iocage jail are
+The requirements to run libioc within another iocage jail are

 - At least one ZFS dataset is shared with the jail that will become the iocage root dataset
 - An maximum number of allowed jails to start (`children_mac`)